 Affordable Housing Goals - King County continues to experience a housing affordability crisis, which has increased the demand for affordable housing beyond available financial resources.
 New affordable housing construction takes a few years from funding to lease up, so the outcomes may exceed goals in some years, but may not meet goals in other years of the Consolidated Plan.
-New unit construction for 2021 exceeded annual goals.

-Ending Homelessness - The goals set in the 2021 Action Plan have generally not been met.
+Ending Homelessness - The goals set in the 2022 Action Plan have generally not been met.
 As stated earlier, the pandemic prompted shelters shift focus to deintensify their facilities, resulting in fewer clients being served.
-Additionally, some programs experienced challenges connecting with clients due to stay-at-home orders.
-The Housing Stability Program and Diversion activities did not spend all available funding or serve as many clients as expected in 2021 due to multiple recovery funding sources being available for programs and the higher financial need of clients.
+The Housing Stability Program and Diversion activities did not serve as many clients as expected in 2022 due to multiple recovery funding sources still being available for programs and the higher financial need of clients.

 Community and Economic Development Goals - Public Facility or infrastructure projects far exceeded the annual goals for the number of people served.
 This is due to the nature of these projects taking more than one year to complete.
-The Consortium completed projects initially funded in 2018, 2019, and 2020, leading to a boost in reported people served in 2021.
+The Consortium completed projects initially funded in 2019 and 2020, leading to a boost in reported people served in 2022.
 However, in previous years, annual goals may not have been met because of prolonged construction timelines.
 The Consortium is attempting to deploy funding earlier in the calendar year than it has in the past.
 Prior delays in the HUD grant agreement pushed back the Consortium's ability to complete its projects in a timely manner.
 King County strives to improve internal processes in order to contract construction projects in early summer which will allow for an optimum bidding and construction mobilization environment.